RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

   - rust
 ---

 Hello there, I hope you are doing ok.
-Today I would like to talk about static variables in Rust, compare them with static variables in C++ and try to reason about the rules imposed by Rust on static variables.
+Today I would like to talk about static variables in Rust, compare them with static variables in C++ and also   try to reason about the rules imposed by Rust on static variables.

 ## Introduction
 Static variable are variables declared with a `static` keyword and represent a specific global memory location (They are also known as global variables).
 Static variables have static life-time, a static life-time never goes out of scope and is guaranteed to out live any other variable.
 Meaning even if they are declared inside a scope their life-time does not begin or end with the scope.